Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 Plan D: North Africa, somewhat further out but six more countries where a New Palestine could conceivably be located, given the right custom-tailored inducements.

-There are undoubtedly problems with each of these alternatives, but chances are that a practical deal can be found somewhere in this long lineup of possible New Palestines.
+Some of these are more plausible than others, and there are undoubtedly unique problems with each, but chances are that a practical deal can be found somewhere in this long lineup of possible New Palestines.

 When it was the lone belle at the ball being badgered by Jared Kushner, Egypt resisted.
 With Plans A, B, C, and D, there would be nine belles (Saudi Arabia, Egypt, Jordan, Western Sahara, Morocco, Algeria, Tunisia, Libya, Sudan) and only one dance ticket to be punched.
 The chances are good that one of these countries can be persuaded to be the hero.